 A Little About South Brunswick Township

 Are you curious why some towns on the East Coast are called townships?
-We were too, so we looked it up and here is what we found: According to Wikipedia, “A township, in the context of New Jersey local government, refers to one of five types and one of eleven forms of municipal government.
+We were too, so we looked it up, and here is what we found: According to Wikipedia, “A township, in the context of New Jersey local government, refers to one of five types and one of eleven forms of municipal government.
 As a political entity, a township in New Jersey is a full-fledged municipality, on par with any town, city, borough, or village.”
 Good to know!

 Incorporated within South Brunswick is Monmouth Junction.
 So when you hear locals and realtors refer to Monmouth Junction, you can think of it as a neighborhood within the Township.

-People Love Living in South Brunswick
+People Love Living Here

-This charming Township gets lots of accolades too including CNNMoney.com, ranking South Brunswick on its list of “Best Places to Live,” featuring its picks of the best small towns in the United States.
+This charming Township gets lots of accolades too including CNNMoney.com, ranking it on its list of “Best Places to Live,” featuring its picks of the best small towns in the United States.
 SafeWise.com named South Brunswick Township as the tenth-safest city in America to raise a child; the Township was the third-highest ranked of the 12 communities in New Jersey on the list that year.

-Weather in South Brunswick
+Weather in South Brunswick, NJ

 South Brunswick, New Jersey, is in the humid continental climate zone, which means the air can get a little muggy in the summer months.
-On average, it gets ten more inches of annual rainfall that the U.S. average of 48-inches.
+On average, it gets ten more inches of annual rainfall than the U.S. average of 48-inches.
 You can expect snow too!